Kenya: Living the Simple Life in Sigomere

 “Buy things” says a little man at Sigomere market as he gestures to the colorful plastic junk laid out on a sheet, I can’t help but smile at his straightforward advertising pitch.
-His friend shoves a pink toy phone up to my face, clearly I am in need of one of those.
+His friend shoves a pink toy phone up to my face, clearly, I am in need of one of those.

 Some of the stalls are selling fresh fish.
 Delicious Tilapia or Nile Perch, caught the same morning in Lake Victoria.
 Refrigeration is still a thing of the future out here, so for obvious reasons, it’s best to buy your meat/fish early on in the day.

 The currency takes some getting used to, as the highest note here is KSH 1000, which is about the equivalent of 10 euros.
-Most shops or stalls, rarely will have change, so you’ll often find yourself waiting for 15 minutes while the vendor or shop keeper searches the town for some change.
+Most shops or stalls rarely will have change, so you’ll often find yourself waiting for 15 minutes while the vendor or shopkeeper searches the town for some change.

 Then there is the “Muzungu” price: you will likely be paying twice as much as what the locals pay, if you aren’t “in the know.”
-I’ve often come back from the market feeling pleased about my purchases, only to find that I had paid about three times more then what I should have.
+I’ve often come back from the market feeling pleased about my purchases, only to find that I had paid about three times more than what I should have.

 Being propositioned for money is a usual occurrence, you are a foreigner, therefore you have money.
 Lots of it.
 That is what everyone naturally assumes, and there’s clearly no point arguing about it with someone whose earnings are somewhere under 3 Euros a day.

 “Are you married?” asks a man selling worn-out football shirts.
 “No,” I reply, to which he flashes a toothy grin, “Even me, I’m single,” he tells me expectantly, and I note to myself that next time my answer to this question should be yes.